2021 anti-LGBTQ riots in Georgia

-The 2021 attack on Tbilisi Pride was a violent counter-demonstration by far-right protesters against an attempt to hold a pride parade by pro-LGBTQ organizers of the NGO Tbilisi Pride in Tbilisi, Georgia.
-Anti-LGBT protesters frustrated attempts to hold a parade, attacked dozens of journalists who were covering the events and NGO offices, which resulted in the canceling of the Pride demonstration after four location changes from the initial procession at Rustaveli Avenue.
+The 2021 anti-LGBTQ riots in Georgia was a violent counter-demonstration by far-right protesters against an attempt to hold a pride parade by pro-LGBTQ organizers of the NGO Tbilisi Pride in Tbilisi, Georgia.
+Anti-LGBT protesters frustrated attempts to hold a parade, attacked dozens of journalists who were covering the events and NGO offices, which resulted in the cancellation of the pride celebration after four location changes from the initial procession at Rustaveli Avenue.

 The protest held in support of Tbilisi Pride by a number of media outlets and political parties on the second day was also met by violent counter-protests.

 Background

 On 16 May 2021, a day ahead of International Day Against Homophobia, Transphobia and Biphobia, 15 political parties, including the United National Movement, the largest opposition party, signed the agreement "to fight to eliminate discrimination and violence against LGBTQ citizens with all mechanisms at their disposal" with Tbilisi Pride.
-The Tbilisi Pride described it as a "historical agreement in Georgia on LGBTQI rights."
+The event organizers described it as a "historical agreement in Georgia on LGBTQI rights".

-On 4 June Tbilisi Pride announced "Pride Week" to take place during 1–5 July, consisting of three main events: Public screening of the March for Dignity, a British documentary film, featuring events around the first Tbilisi Pride, an open-air Pride Fest and March for Dignity on 5 July as the conclusive event for the Pride week.
-The Tbilisi Pride activists said that during the events they will demand "the implementation of a human-oriented policy by the government, fulfilment of all international obligations to ensure the environment free from homophobia and discrimination, to investigate hate crimes and ensure the safety and freedom of expression of each citizen of the country".
-Shame Movement, which was founded in consequence of the 2019 Gavrilov protests by opposition activists to demand resignation of the Georgian Dream government, and other political organizations announced that they will join the Pride Week.
+On 4 June, Tbilisi Pride announced a "Pride Week" to take place during 1–5 July, consisting of three main events: Public screening of March for Dignity, a British documentary film, featuring events around the first Tbilisi Pride in 2019, an open-air Pride Fest and a March for Dignity on 5 July as the conclusive event for the Pride week.
+The Tbilisi Pride activists said that during the events they would demand "the implementation of a human-oriented policy by the government, fulfilment of all international obligations to ensure the environment free from homophobia and discrimination, to investigate hate crimes and ensure the safety and freedom of expression of each citizen of the country".
+The pro-opposition, anti-government Shame Movement and other political organizations announced that they would join the Pride Week.

-On 15 June conservative political figure Levan Vasadze, who recently has founded the public movement ERI, urged government to cancel the Pride events to "prevent destabilisation".
-He stated that Tbilisi Pride events and march on Rustaveli Avenue in central Tbilisi on 5 July will not take place anyway because people will gather there and will not allow the "anti-Christian and anti-Georgian activities".
+On 15 June, conservative political figure Levan Vasadze, who recently established the public movement ERI, urged the government to cancel the Pride events to "prevent destabilisation".
+He stated that Tbilisi Pride events and a march on Rustaveli Avenue in central Tbilisi on 5 July would not take place anyway because people would gather there and would not allow the "anti-Christian and anti-Georgian activities".

-On 17 June the head of the ruling Georgian Dream party Irakli Kobakhidze said that "considering the current situation in the country and the context", holding the Pride events is "unreasonable".
-He also added that it is his own personal view.
+On 17 June the head of the ruling Georgian Dream party Irakli Kobakhidze said that "considering the current situation in the country and the context", holding the Pride events "is unreasonable".
+He also added that it was his own personal view.